ctipilot.ch

 Anti-crash guards (same as daily prompt):

-- Always write the file.
-Even if both horizon sub-agents return nothing, even if half the daily briefs failed to load, the summary file is created with the AI-content notice, metadata strip, a stub "Week at a glance", and § 10 explaining what failed.
+1. Always write the file.
+Even if both horizon sub-agents return nothing, even if half the daily briefs failed to load, the summary file is created with the AI-content notice, metadata strip, a stub "Week at a glance", and § 11 explaining what failed.
+The empty file in briefs/weekly/ is the operational signal that a run took place.

 Prime directives (inherited from daily, plus weekly-specific framing)